klsharp06/comp2850-minimal-solution/stories.md

 Metrics:
 Copy here from metrics.csv, or link to the location of this participant’s pilot study log.

+line 75 index peb
+placeholder="Type to filter..."

+line 71
+<label for="search-query">Filter by title</label>

+"it doesn't give you a prompt or an example to put in to filter tasks"

 keyboard only 2

 2025-12-09T17:54:33.740977543Z,80cd30,r_f475f104,T0_list,success,,159,200,off